BinarySoftware/StockExperience/README.md

 [LICENSE](https://github.com/BinarySoftware/StockExperience/blob/Master/LICENSE) file.

-Please be aware that, as the commercial backing for StockExperience, **reserves the right under the CLA to use contributions made to this repository as part of commercially available product.**
+Please be aware that, as the commercial backing for StockExperience, **reserves the right to use contributions made to this repository as part of commercially available product.**

 If these terms are unacceptable to you, please do not contribute to the repository.

-### The Contributor License Agreement
-As part of your first contribution to this repository, you need to accept the Contributor License Agreement.
-You will automatically be asked to sign the CLA when you make your first pull request.

-Any work intentionally submitted for inclusion in StockExperience shall be licensed under this CLA.